eremt/db.js/README.md

 #### `set(data: any, key: string)`

-When `data` and `key` are passed it either updates an existing object with the `data` and updates the `updated` value, or if no such key is found creates a new one.
-The new object will be created with the provided `key` as `id` instead of the default `UUID`.
+When `data` and `key` are passed it does one of two things:

+If the `key` is found it updates that object with the `data` and a new `updated` value.

+If no `key` is found it creates a new object with the `data` and all default values except `id` which gets its value from `key`.

 Returns the updated or created object.

 #### Example
 ```